September 10, 2019

 Member Ralph Clark, who was helping out on Sunday, said he thought one of the nicest things about Bookarama was that the proceeds were always distributed back into the community to help other community groups complete their projects.

 Last year the event raised a record $14,000.

 This money was later shared between the Royal Flying Doctor Service, the Kingaroy Hospital Auxiliary and the Buy A Bale drought relief program.

-This year, the beneficiaries of Bookarama’s eleventh outing will be CTC’s Emergency Relief Program, the Kingaroy Hospital Auxiliary, and other groups yet to be decided.
+This year, the beneficiaries of Bookarama’s eleventh outing will be CTC’s Emergency Relief Program, the Kingaroy Hospital Auxiliary, the Royal Flying Doctor Service and Rotary’s Polio Eradication program.